thi-ng/umbrella/packages/transducers/README.md

 highly useful operators have been added.
 See full list below.

-Furthermore, most transducers & reducers provided here accept an optional input iterable, which allows them to be used directly instead of having to wrap their call in one of the execution functions (i.e.
-`transduce()`, `reduce()`, `iterator()`, `run()`).
-If executed this way, transducer functions will return a transforming ES6 iterator (generator) and reducing functions will return a reduced result of the given input iterable.
+Furthermore, most transducers & reducers provided here accept an optional input iterable, which allows them to be used directly as transformers instead of having to wrap them in one of the execution functions (i.e. `transduce()`, `reduce()`, `iterator()`, `run()`, `step()`).
+If called this way, transducer functions will return a transforming ES6 iterator (generator) and reducing functions will return a reduced result of the given input iterable.

 ### Tutorial

-There's an ongoing multi-part blog series about use cases & patterns of this package, specifically these 3 parts:
+There's an ongoing multi-part blog series about internals, use cases & patterns of this package, specifically these 3 parts:

 -   [Part 2 - HOFs, Transducers, Reducers](https://medium.com/@thi.ng/of-umbrellas-transducers-reactive-streams-mushrooms-pt-2-9c540beb0023)
 -   [Part 3 - Convolution, 1D/2D Cellular automata](https://medium.com/@thi.ng/of-umbrellas-transducers-reactive-streams-mushrooms-pt-3-a1c4e621db9b)